mincongzhang/basicCppNotebook/design-pattern/solid-openclosed-principle.md

 CLOSED:
 If it is available for use by other modules.
 This assumes that the module has been given a well-defined, stable description (the interface in the sense of information hiding).

+A class is closed, since it may be compiled, stored in a library, baselined, and used by client classes.
+But it is also open, since any new class may use it as parent, adding new features.
+When a descendant class is defined, there is no need to change the original or to disturb its clients.